Uninett/Argus/changelog.d/+bigintify.changed.md

-The primary keys of Incident, Event (and Acknowledgment) were changed from a 32-bit signed integer to a 64-bit signed integer since these may grow for all eternity.
+The primary keys of the models Incident, Tag, IncidentTagRelation and Event (and indirectly Acknowledgment) were changed from a 32-bit signed integer to a 64-bit signed integer since these may grow for all eternity.